Expert Accountancy Advice on Environmental Taxes

 Revenue Generation

-The revenue generated can be utilised to fund renewable energy projects, conservation programs, and other eco-initiatives.
+The revenue generated from environmental tax can be utilised to fund renewable energy projects, conservation programmes, and other eco-initiatives.

 03